 All of that power normally comes at a cost — $29.99 to be precise — but this week we’ve got 3 copies of BusyCal to giveaway to our readers.
 All you have to do is leave a comment below letting us know what calendar app you currently use and why you want to switch to BusyCal, and you’ll be entered in the giveaway.
 Then, share the giveaway on your favorite social networks and share a link to the post in a second comment below for an extra entry in the giveaway.

-Hurry and get your entry in; our giveaway is closing on Monday, July 15th!
+Hurry and get your entries in; we’ll close the giveaway on Tuesday, September 3rd.

 Envato staff or those who have written more than two articles or tutorials for AppStorm are ineligible to enter.

 You won’t believe it but it’s true: Snapheal, the award-winning image-healing photo editor, is absolutely FREE this week for Mac.AppStorm readers!

 Snapheal is the fastest, easiest software available to help pro and amateur photographers remove unwanted objects, heal skin blemishes, and fix common imperfections such as scratches in photos.
 Just mark what you want removed, and then click one button — Snapheal will do the rest.